gitcuanam/kafka-consumer-groups/README.md

-# Scaling out with Kafka Consumer Groups
+b# Scaling out with Kafka Consumer Groups

 A simple example to demonstrate how Kafka consumers are designed for distributed, scale-out architectures